PQ PDF Logo

 An Open Question: DocMDP P=2 and Incremental Form Fill-ins

 DocMDP P=2 permits form fill-ins and digital signatures but prohibits any other modification.
-The interaction between P=2 and incremental form fill-ins is the one area Marc flagged as worth thinking about further.
+The interaction between P=2 and incremental form fill-ins is an area that warrants careful consideration.
 The specific edge case: a viewer that fills a form field incrementally under P=2, updating /V in the incremental section, is permitted.
 A viewer that also regenerates the /AP stream in the same incremental section may or may not be considered a permitted modification depending on whether the validator treats AP regeneration as a document change.

 The practical consequence: a certified P=2 document could have been legitimately filled, producing an incremental /AP update that some validators accept and others reject.
-Our scanner currently flags all incremental object additions under P=2 that contain form elements as potential violations.
+A conservative implementation flags all incremental object additions under P=2 that contain form elements as potential violations.
 Whether a specific update is legitimate depends on whether it was generated by a compliant form-fill operation or by an attacker modifying fields outside the permitted scope.
-We are tracking this as a known nuance, not a confirmed false positive.
+This is a known nuance, not a confirmed false positive, and the spec does not resolve it unambiguously.

 Safe Handling and Configuration